Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

 for all lightlike vectors $L \in TM$.
 Then $\H$ is a smooth, totally geodesic and lightlike hypersurface. \end{thm}

-In the theorems below, we will assume that the null energy condition is satisfied.
+In the theorems below, we will always assume that the null energy condition is satisfied.
 We may therefore from now on assume that $\H$ is a smooth, compact and lightlike hypersurface.
-Since $M$ is time-oriented, it follows that $\H$ is two-sided and there is a nowhere vanishing lightlike vector field tangent to $\H$ such that

-for a smooth function $\kappa$ on $\H$. \footnote{ Indeed, by time-orientation, there is a nowhere vanishing timelike vector field $T$ on $M$. $T$ is necessarily transversal to $\H$, which implies that $\H$ is two-sided.
-Choose a smooth one-form $\b$ such that $\b(T)|_\H \neq 0$ and $\b(X) = 0$ for all $X \in T\H$.
+Since $M$ is time-oriented, there is a nowhere vanishing timelike vector field $T$ on $M$.
+Since $\H$ is a lightlike hypersurface, $T|_\H$ is transversal to $\H$, so $\H$ is two-sided.
+Moreover, there is a smooth one-form $\b$ such that ${\b(T)|_\H \neq 0}$ and $\b(X) = 0$ for all $X \in T\H$.
 It follows that $V := \b^\sharp|_\H$ is a nowhere vanishing vector field normal to $T\H$.
 Since $\H$ is lightlike, $V$ must be lightlike and tangent to $\H$.
-One checks that any lightlike vector field tangent to a lightlike hypersurface is pre-geodesic. } The function $\kappa$ is called \emph{surface gravity} of $\H$ with respect to $V$.
-Note that the surface gravity depends on our choice of $V$.
+One checks that any such lightlike vector field satisfies

+for a smooth function $\kappa$ on $\H$.
+The function $\kappa$ is called \emph{surface gravity} of $\H$ with respect to $V$.
+Note that $V$ is not canonical and the surface gravity depends on our choice of $V$.

 \begin{definition} We say that the surface gravity of $\H$ can be normalised to a non-zero constant if there is a nowhere vanishing lightlike vector field $V$, tangent to $\H$, such that